markrussinovich/btcgraffiti/README.md

  - [A Quantitative Analysis of the Impact of Arbitrary Blockchain Content on Bitcoin](https://fc18.ifca.ai/preproceedings/6.pdf) A paper from 2018 that explores the benefits and risks of Bitcoin's support for storing arbitrary data.
  - [Bitcoin's Greatest Feature Is Also Its Existenital Threat](https://www.schneier.com/essays/archives/2021/03/bitcoins-greatest-feature-is-also-its-existential-threat.html) Bruce Schneier's post explores the implications of Bitcoin's blockchain containing objectionable, or even illegal, content.
 - [Hidden surprises in the Bitcoin blockchain and how they are stored: Nelson Mandela, Wikileaks, photos, and Python software](http://www.righto.com/2014/02/ascii-bernanke-wikileaks-photographs.html) This post points at Bitcoin transactions that have encoded data.
-- [Edit transactions for blockchains](https://patents.google.com/patent/US10592873B2/en) A design I came up with that would enable a blockahin network like Bitcoin to edit out content while preserving the integrity of the ledger.
+- [Edit transactions for blockchains](https://patents.google.com/patent/US10592873B2/en) A design I came up with that would enable a blockchain network like Bitcoin to edit out content while preserving the integrity of the ledger.
 This wouldn't prevent the data from continuing on in forks and archives, but it would remove it from the fork that agrees to the removal.